When is the abstract deadline?

 How will I know my abstract has been submitted successfully?

 You will receive an immediate, on-screen confirmation of receipt, followed by a confirmation email.
+There is no separate “submit” button.
 Please save these confirmations for your records.
 If you do not receive an on-screen confirmation, your abstract was not submitted successfully, and you must try again.

 Can I revise or withdraw my abstract?

-Yes, if you do this on or before June 9, 2022 (by 8:00 pm U.S. Eastern Time).
+Yes, but only on or before June 8, 2023 (by 8:00 pm U.S. Eastern Time).
 To make any changes to an abstract, including co-author changes, log in to the Abstract Submission Site and select the title of your abstract.
 To withdraw an abstract, log in to the Abstract Submission Site and select the “Delete” icon.
-Note: After June 9, abstracts cannot be revised or withdrawn.
+Note: After June 8, abstracts cannot be revised or withdrawn.
 If accepted by the Program Committee, abstracts will be included in the meeting program and available as a searchable abstract on the meeting website.